Alternatives for Youth

 Catholic Youth Organization

-Follow on Twitter, Facebook and Instagram.
+Follow on Facebook, Instagram and X.

 The Catholic Youth Organization (C.Y.O.) is a non profit agency who has been making a difference in the lives of children and youth in the Diocese of Hamilton for over 60 years.
 Our commitment to the formation of confident and productive children is evident through the many programs and services we offer.

 We have a strong tradition of reaching out to those less fortunate and creating equal opportunities for all children to live. work and play together.
-Our mission involves breaking down barriers whether they are physical, behavioural, or even financial, and offering children with a sense of hope, success and an opportunity to grow in faith
+Our mission involves breaking down barriers whether they are physical, behavioural, or even financial, and offering children with a sense of hope, success and an opportunity to grow in faith.

 905 528 0011